The CompTIA Certification Path Explained

 [Featured Image] An IT professional researches the best CompTIA certification path while on their laptop.

-CompTIA is a non-profit trade organization that offers a variety of credentials for IT professionals.
+CompTIA is a nonprofit trade organization that offers a variety of credentials for information technology (IT) professionals.
 The certifications are sorted into five main career pathways relevant for professionals working as IT support specialists, network specialists, cybersecurity specialists, data specialists, and software and web developers

 Read more: 10 Essential IT Certifications